oasci/reptar/docs/source/creator.rst

 In order to make this as easy as possible, reptar provides a :class:`~reptar.creator` class that handles turning calculations into reproducible data.
 By providing a customizable parser framework, reptar will automatically take care of storing the essential information while leaving the option for the user to easily parse their own data.

-Reptar currently supports the following packages and jobs.
+Reptar supports the following packages and jobs with their respective tests.

 .. table::
     :align: center